evancz/guide.elm-lang.org/interop/javascript.md

 So talking to JavaScript uses the same command and subscription pattern we saw used for HTTP and Web Sockets in the Elm Architecture.
 Pretty cool!

+## Customs and Border Protection

+Ports must be careful about what values are allowed through.
+Elm is statically typed, so each port is fitted with some border protection code that ensures that type errors are kept out.
+Ports also do some conversions so that you get nice colloquial data structures in both Elm and JS.

+The particular types that can be sent in and out of ports is quite flexible, covering [all valid JSON values](http://www.json.org/).
+Specifically, incoming ports can handle all the following Elm types:

+  * **Booleans and Strings** &ndash; both exist in Elm and JS!
+  * **Numbers** &ndash; Elm ints and floats correspond to JS numbers
+  * **Lists**   &ndash; correspond to JS arrays
+  * **Arrays**  &ndash; correspond to JS arrays
+  * **Tuples**  &ndash; correspond to fixed-length, mixed-type JS arrays
+  * **Records** &ndash; correspond to JavaScript objects
+  * **Maybes**  &ndash; `Nothing` and `Just 42` correspond to `null` and `42` in JS
+  * **Json**    &ndash; [`Json.Encode.Value`](http://package.elm-lang.org/packages/elm-lang/core/latest/Json-Encode#Value) corresponds to arbitrary JSON

+All conversions are symmetric and type safe.
+If someone tries to give a badly typed value to Elm it will throw an error in JS immediately.
+By having a border check like this, Elm code can continue to guarantee that you will never have type errors at runtime.

 ## Usage Advice

 I showed an example where the ports were declared in the root module.
 This is not a strict requirement.
 You can actually create a `port module` that gets imported by various parts of your app.